christopherlo1/ldr-timer/README.md

-hi, this is my first project. please be nice. i am learning to code, slowly.
+hi, this is my first project. please be nice. \n i am learning to code, slowly.